 During the year the Directors performed an impairment review on all key assets of the Group.
-As a result of this assessment an impairment charge of K2.3M (2015: K24.9M) was recorded on plant and vehicles.
+As a result of this assessment an impairment charge of K12.3M (2016: K2.3M) was recorded on ships and equipment, plant and vehicles.

-There are no other further conditions that indicate impairment of property, plant and equipment as at 31 December 2016.
+There are no other further conditions that indicate impairment of property, plant and equipment as at 31 December 2017.

-Steamships Trading Company Limited Year Ended 31 December 2016 (Amounts in Kina 000's)
+Steamships Trading Company Limited Year Ended 31 December 2017 (Amounts in Kina 000's)